pythonhubdev/ssrm/README.md

 ## Installation
 We recommend that you use an isolated virtual environment to install and run the code in this repo (See: [virtualenv](https://pypi.org/project/virtualenv/) and [pyenv](https://github.com/pyenv/pyenv))

+1. You can clone the repository from the command-line:
+    ```console
+    git clone git@github.com:optimizely/ssrm.git
+    ```
+    We highly recommend that you branch off of `master` and pull in upstream changes regularly.
 1. Install dependencies: Run `make install`.
     - If you wish to develop in the repo, run `make install-dev`.
 Also, see the contributing doc [here](https://github.com/optimizely/ssrm/blob/master/CONTRIBUTING.md)
     > **Tip:** have a look in the [Makefile](https://github.com/optimizely/ssrm/blob/master/Makefile) to learn more about what this, and other make recipes do!